beyonk-group/svelte-carousel/readme.md

 ### Customising controls

-You can customise the controls by filling their slots:
+You can customise the controls by filling their slots.
+If you don't include slots, the default controls will be used:

 ```jsx
 <Carousel current="1">